Back to Prevention

 In Australia, the advertising industry develops its own codes on when unhealthy food can and cannot be marketed to children.
 The Australian Association of National Advertisers (AANA) administers the following codes relevant to marketing of food to children:

-- Food and Beverages Advertising Code (Food and Beverages Code)2
+• Food and Beverages Advertising Code (Food and Beverages Code)3

 Both codes apply to all advertisers.
 They apply broadly to all forms of media, including new and emerging technologies, and to all promotional activities, subject to some requirements and exceptions such as product packaging and board reports.
 Both codes define children as under 15, with no provision for those between 15 and 18 years old.

-The current Food and Beverages Code has been in effect since 1 November 2021.2 The Code contains some rules about advertising and children, including a requirement that ‘…advertising (including sponsorship advertising) of occasional food or beverage products must not target children.'2
+The current Food and Beverages Code has been in effect since 1 November 2021.3 The Code contains some rules about advertising and children, including a requirement that ‘…advertising (including sponsorship advertising) of occasional food or beverage products must not target children.'3

 A community panel decides whether an advertisement targets children or not, which considers:

-- whether the expected average audience includes a significant proportion of children (such as 25% of the audience, where data exists).2
+3. whether the expected average audience includes a significant proportion of children (such as 25% of the audience, where data exists).3

 The Code also contains requirements around sponsorship advertising, promotional requirements and awards or prizes, and an agreed definition of what is considered an occasional food or beverage.

-- The children’s code contains some limits around advertising that encourages or promotes an inactive lifestyle or unhealthy eating or drinking habits, encourages excess consumption, uses popular personalities, undermines parental authority or states or implies that a product will give children an advantage.
+• The children’s code contains some limits around advertising that encourages or promotes an inactive lifestyle or unhealthy eating or drinking habits, encourages excess consumption, uses popular personalities, undermines parental authority or states or implies that a product will give children an advantage.4

-The Outdoor Media Association has developed a Health and Wellbeing Policy that restricts the advertising of discretionary food and drink products on outdoor advertising signs within a 150-metre sightline of a school, other than in the CBD of state or territory capitals.
+The Outdoor Media Association has developed a Health and Wellbeing Policy that restricts the advertising of “occasional” food and drink products on outdoor advertising signs within a 150-metre sightline of a school, other than in the CBD of state or territory capitals.6 The policy also does not apply on buses, trains, trams and taxis, or to advertising not viewable from the school boundary.
+The policy has been in effect since July 2020.6

 Industry self-regulation fails to reduce advertising of unhealthy foods to children

-Due to its recent implementation in late 2021, the AANA’s Food and Beverage code has not been evaluated by independent researchers.
-However, international studies of industry self-regulation have consistently shown that it fails to substantially reduce the marketing of unhealthy foods to children and adolescents.5 6789 An international literature review of 22 studies (including seven studies of Australian firms) found that commitments in industry self-regulation schemes tended to be vague and permissive, and that the effects of the self-regulations were relatively small.9 High levels of advertising for unhealthy foods are found in several different countries worldwide, despite industry-sponsored reports showing high adherence to their voluntary codes.
-Adherence to voluntary codes is therefore failing to reduce such advertising.6
+Due to its implementation in late 2021, the AANA’s Food and Beverage code has not been evaluated by independent researchers.
+However, international studies of industry self-regulation have consistently shown self-regulatory codes are less effective than government-led regulation.7 High levels of advertising for unhealthy foods are found in several different countries worldwide, despite industry-sponsored reports showing high adherence to their voluntary codes.
+Adherence to voluntary codes is therefore failing to reduce such advertising.8

-The AANA codes on the advertising of unhealthy foods to children do not meet the recommendations of international organisations.
-For instance, the World Cancer Research Fund recommend that regulations be Government-led and mandatory, apply to all children under 18 years old, and that policy development should be shielded from industry influence – the AANA codes do not meet these requirements.10 Despite Australia endorsing the 2010 recommendations from the WHO on the marketing of foods to children,11 Australian children remain exposed to substantial amounts of marketing of unhealthy foods through multiple forms of media (see Impact of unhealthy food marketing on children).
+The AANA and OMA codes on the advertising of unhealthy foods to children do not meet the recommendations of international organisations.
+For instance, the World Health Organization, the United Nations Children’s Fund (UNICEF) and the World Cancer Research Fund recommend that regulations be Government-led and mandatory, apply to all children under 18 years old, address children’s exposure to unhealthy food marketing rather than what is ‘directed’ or ‘intended’ for them, and that policy development should be shielded from industry influence – the AANA and OMA codes do not meet these requirements.910 Despite Australia endorsing the 2010 recommendations from the WHO on the marketing of foods to children11, Australian children remain exposed to substantial amounts of marketing of unhealthy foods through multiple forms of media (see Impact of unhealthy food marketing on children).